iptch/2024-fall-architectural-katas/C4/C3-components-story.md

 ### Story Processing Overview

 - **AI-Driven Automation**
-  The story processing pipeline leverages AI-based adapters to automate the rating and anonymization of job candidate resumes, as detailed in [ADR-006: AI Models run on separate containers](/ADR/ADR-006-ai-models-run-on-separate-containers.md).
+  The story processing pipeline leverages AI-based adapters to automate the anonymization of job candidate resumes, following the decision of [ADR-006: AI Models run on separate containers](/ADR/ADR-006-ai-models-run-on-separate-containers.md).
  This ensures consistency, scalability, and efficiency in processing and anonymizing data.

 - **Asynchronous Event Handling**
   The system operates asynchronously, using events to process stories, ensuring decoupling between services, as described in [ADR-005: Asynchronous Communication with External Systems](/ADR/ADR-005-async-with-external-systems.md).

-- **Deterministic Processing**
-  The anonymization and rating processes follow deterministic logic to ensure predictable and reliable results, as described in [ADR-011: Deterministic Matching](/ADR/ADR-011-deterministic-matching.md).

 ![Components Diagram (C3) - Story Processing](/C4/images/C3-components-story.png)